nuxt/vue-meta/docs/api/README.md

 ### afterNavigation
 - type `Function`

-A callback function which is called when `vue-meta` has updated the metadata after navigation occured.
+A callback function which is called when `vue-meta` has updated the metadata after navigation occurred.
 This can be used to track page views with the updated document title etc.

 Adding a `afterNavigation` callback behaves the same as when [refreshOnceOnNavigation](/api/#refreshonceonnavigation) is `true`